snookgum/stat390/report/Apr14.md

-# Come up with a plan for the next week
+## Task: Come up with a plan for the next week